jessicac3732/about-jessica/README.md

  ---

 I am a junior in highschool that spends long hours on school work.
 I have club every Friday, and do community service from time to time.
 I will be taking the SAT's this year, therefore I will be applying for a SAT prep class.
 I live far from school, so making afterschool commitments are hard, but I still want to try.
-I hope to face all of this years challenges with an open-mind and sincerity.
+I hope to face all of this years challenges open-mindly, and at the same time still stay sincere.
 ### Schedule
 **Period 1** - _Gym_
 **Period 2** - _Software Enginnering_